timmo001/weather.timmo.dev/README.md

 - Get a 6 day forecast either in hourly or daily intervals.
 - Dark and light themes - uses your system's theme preference as the default theme.
 - Responsive design - Works well on both desktop and mobile.
-- Progressive Web App support - You can install the web app as a standalone app on your device using the install prompt or the install button in your browser's address bar.
+- Progressive Web App - You can install the web app as a standalone app on your device using the install prompt or the install button in your browser's address bar.

 ## Screenshots